Appearance

 How Recognito works

-Five things to internalize before you configure anything: how projects scope your work, how field categories really behave, why a document has two status tracks, what the Mapping rule engine does, and how data leaves Recognito.
+Five ideas explain every screen in the product: how projects scope your work, what field categories really mean, why a document carries two statuses, what the Mapping rule engine does, and how data gets out.
 Five minutes.

 1. Projects scope everything